Feds Say Hospital Covered Up Anesthesia Error

 If it is determined that Vanderbilt did conceal the cause of the patient’s death, they may be subject to fines by the federal government, and CMS could revoke their Medicare and Medicaid coverage.

-If you’ve been injured by medical negligence, the Tampa legal team at the office of Masterson, Hoag & Smith P.A. can help you recover damages.
+If you’ve been injured by medical negligence, the St. Petersburg legal team at the office of Masterson & Hoag, P.A. can help you recover damages.
 If you have lost a loved one, we can file a wrongful death action on their behalf.
 Give us a call or talk to us online to set up a free consultation today.